orangedaisy/bshowco/what-i-do.md

 ### What does a typical day or week look like?

 Most days, I'm doing some form of prototyping or asset development.
-These days, most of my prototypes come in the form of sketches/rough wireframes on my [iPad](/uses/#129-ipad-pro-2018-with-apple-pencil-2).
+For lower fidelity prototyping, I usually sketch or draw rough wireframes on my [iPad](/uses/#129-ipad-pro-2018-with-apple-pencil-2).
 If we're far enough along that we need higher fidelity, I'll jump into [CodePen](https://codepen.io/bobbyshowalter/) so I can work with code.
 CodePen's